IamFennec/project0/README.md

 Web Programming with Python and JavaScript

 Just a quick website I made for CS50W's project0

 First time I used Html/CSS/SCSS and Bootstrap, so it's far from perfect

-Created this "website" in around 6 hours.
+Also I created this "website" in around 6 hours.

 ### index.html ###
 Homepage that I put the most work into, checke with components Bootstrap had available